A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Extensions

 Model~\eqref{eq:mult_model} extends \cite{jochmans_2017} by allowing for latent grouped interactions on top of standard sender and receiver effects.
 Such grouped effects might capture nonlinear latent measures of reciprocity between units $i$ and $j$: trade shocks that are shared by unobserved groups of exporters or groups of importers.
 Suppose interest lies in estimating $\beta_0$, $\alpha\equiv(\alpha_1,\ldots,\alpha_n)$, $\gamma\equiv(\gamma_1,\ldots,\gamma_n)$, $g\equiv(g_1,\ldots,g_n)$, $h\equiv(h_1,\ldots,h_n)$, and $\Omega\equiv(\omega_{g,h})_{(g,h)\in[G_0]\times[H_0]}$ under the conditional mean restriction

 Because $g,h,\alpha,\gamma$ and $\Omega$ are unobserved, one needs a normalization specified as:\footnote{The first equality is a standard choice in the literature \cite{jochmans_2017,dzemski2019}.
 It is equivalent to $\sum_{i=1}^{n}\nu_i = \sum_{j=1}^n\xi_j=0$ where $\nu_i\equiv\log(\alpha_i)$ and $\xi_j\equiv\log(\gamma_j)$.
 The second equality is needed because of the introduction of the group effects.
-These normalization choices are arbitrary and one could alternatively assume $\alpha_1=1$ and $\gamma_1=1$ without affecting our results.} Section S.2.1 outlines identification arguments based on triad-differencing.
+These normalization choices are arbitrary and one could alternatively assume $\alpha_1=1$ and $\gamma_1=1$ without affecting the validity of the approach.} Section S.2.1 outlines identification arguments based on triad pairwise-differencing.